wenkairen/RoboND-Kinematics-Project/RoboND-Kinematics-Project/report.md

 WC is now having position of wrist center (Wx, Wy, Wz).

-To find 𝜃1, we need to project Wz onto the ground plane Thus,
+To find 𝜃1,  then we use Wz to project onto the ground plane, we get theta1:

-**Theta1=atan2(Wy,Wx)**

 ```python
     theta1 = atan2(WC[1],WC[0])
 ```
-Using trigonometry, we can calculate **𝜃2 and 𝜃3**, a is the right side of the triangle, c is the left and b is the bottom.
+Using trigonometry,  we can calculate 𝜃2 and 𝜃3, a is the right side of the triangle, c is the left and b is the bottom.

+shown in below image:

 ![alt text][image2]

 ```python
 			side_a = 1.501